Easy Homemade Chicken Noodle Soup

 After all the kiss-dodging, hand washing and Lysol spraying I still caught their colds.
 And now I’m sitting here with chapped lips, a wadded up tissue stuck up my left nostril and breathing through my mouth.
 Pretty glamorous huh?
 Yeah-not. {I am, however drinking a delicious glass of Cabernet! *winning!*}

-Then just throw it into a measuring cup {or bowl… whatevs} and stuck it in the fridge for later.
+Then throw the shredded chicken into a measuring cup (or bowl) and stick it in the fridge for later, saving the carcass to use in making the stock.

 For the stock you’ll need to prep some veggies.
 One carrot, one celery stalk and one small onion.